 extended period of time and I couldn’t help but compare the moment with what is portrayed on television, on a side note, I must say that movies capture the experience of a concussion quite accurately.

-There was a blood moon that night but I didn’t realize this until I looked up at the sky when we stopped at a pharmacy (to get the drugs I needed).
+There was a blood moon that night but I didn’t realize this until I looked up at the sky when we stopped at a pharmacy (after receiving three stitches at the hospital).
 Despite prophecies that claim the blood moon to be a sign of the end, this moment was the true beginning of my journey into the martial tradition known as ‘stickfighting‘.
 This is where I decided to ‘pick up the slack’ left by my father’s generation and his father’s generation.
 I am retracing my roots to that of my great-grandfather James Moodoo, a stickfighter from Moruga.

-Moments before my busshead I forgot one of the most important principles of the gayelle, ‘Any Boisman Could Cut Any Boisman’, and got ‘caught up’ in the ‘lavway’ (call and response song), drumming and ‘karray’ (stickfighting dance).
-So much so that I got lost in my perceived superiority over my opponent that, instead of conscientiously ‘braixing’ each blow from my opponent I parried his blows in a manner akin to showboating.
+Moments before my busshead I forgot one of the most important principles of the gayelle, ‘Any Boisman Could Cut Any Boisman’, and got ‘caught up’ in the ‘lavways’ (call and response songs), drumming and ‘karray’ (stickfighting dance).
+So much so that I got lost in my perceived superiority over my opponent that, instead of conscientiously ‘braixing’ each blow while keeping my head safely away from the path of my opponent’s attacks; I parried his blows in a manner akin to showboating.
 The irony of the situation is that it was an imagined gayelle, my concussion occurred during a play.

 Blood trickled down my head, down my sideburns, near the edge of my eyes, over my lips, down my shoulders, down my right leg eventually creating a sizable puddle on the stage.
 I looked to my friend and he looked back knowingly, he knew that his gaze was the only thing keeping me conscious.
 My first thoughts were “I blocked that shot, how did I still get hit?” then “I cyah dead, my wife would kill me”, then “my character was supposed to injure his foot not get a busshead…how could we make this work…” then “I can’t move”.
 The lights went down and I felt someone hold me from the back so I let go of my bois which was keeping me standing and I let myself fall into the arms of my fellow actors.